adobecom/ecc-milo/.github/pull_request_template.md

 - After: https://<branch>--ecc-milo--adobecom.hlx.page/

 To test the feature, please load up the branch locally and run it against your local ESP and ESL server.
+For more information on how to set up ESL and ESP locally, please refer to: https://wiki.corp.adobe.com/display/adobedotcom/Events+Milo+FE+Dev+Wiki#EventsMiloFEDevWiki-Localdevelopmentsetup